jmbh/mixnet/README.md

 # mixnet

-This early developmental version can be installed from within R using the `devtools`-package:
+The developmental version on Github can be installed from within R using the `devtools`-package:

 ```r
 library(devtools)